Back to blog

 Types of lead enrichment

-Effective lead enrichment involves enhancing lead data with valuable insights from multiple sources.
+Effective lead data enrichment involves enhancing lead data with valuable insights from multiple sources.
 These data categories can be sourced internally (e.g., CRM records, website interactions) or externally through third-party data providers, web scraping, and public databases.
 Below are the key types of lead enrichment that drive better sales and marketing success.

-Firmographic data
+1. Firmographic and geographic data

 • Company size